ilkerccom/sromc-plugin/README.md

 - If you are having trouble retrieving character data, use **"Reset and Stop"** in the plugin screen.
 This will change the character password and token information again.
 In this case, **you don't need** to match your character again.
 - If your character **does not send data to the server for 5 minutes**; There will be "No connection" information in the mobile application.
 In this case, you may not see the character information in the mobile application.
+- Each character can be matched with only one mobile app account.

+## Donate

+The plugin and the mobile application are completely free.
+It also contains no ads.
+If you like it, you can support the project with a donation.

+**Donate with Bitcoin (BTC)**

+    1eosEvvesKV6C2ka4RDNZhmepm1TLFBtw